Higher and foundation tiers

 water.

 If a few drops of universal indicator are added to the water in the glass trough above then it will quickly turn purple once the alkali metals start reacting, showing that a strong alkali has been formed.
-Rubidium and caesium being at the bottom of group 1 are even more reactive, they are denser than water and will sink but they react in a similar but much more violent way.
-All the alkali metals react with water in a similar way, they all form solutions of metal hydroxides (alkalis) and release the explosive gas hydrogen, this is outlined in the equations below:
+The alkali metals rubidium and caesium being at the bottom of group 1 are even more reactive, they are denser than water and will sink but they react in a similar but much more violent way to Li, Na and K. All the alkali metals react with water in a similar way, they all form solutions of metal hydroxides (alkalis) and release the explosive gas hydrogen, this is outlined in the equations below:

 Alkali metals get their name because they react with water to form alkaline solutions, lithium, sodium and potassium hydroxides are all strong alkaline solutions.